anitayawson/MindFlex-Client/README.md

 MindFlex

+# Running the app

+To run the app, you may need access to an iOS simulator or an actual iOS device.

+## Using iOS Simulator (Mac Only)

+Install Xcode: If you're using a Mac, you can install Xcode from the Mac App Store.

+Open Xcode: Launch Xcode and navigate to Xcode > Preferences > Components to install the iOS simulator component if it's not already installed.

+Run the App: After installing Xcode and the iOS simulator component run the following command in the project directory:

+`npm run ios` or `npm start` (and then follow the instructions)

 ## Overview

 MindFlex is a versatile mental health resource app designed to support various needs and stages throughout one's mental health journey.
 While it facilitates awareness, tracking and education on mental healthcare, MindFlex serves as a valuable tool rather than a complete solution to mental healthcare.